Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

-Naively speaking, the maximization (minimization) over all possible spanning trees amounts to maximize (minimize) over all possible reaction pathways connecting $i$ to $j$.
-The ratio of steady-state probabilities is thus bounded from both sides by the extremal pseudo-equilibrium values it can take, which are sheer thermodynamic quantities independent from non-linearities of reactions and non-equilibrium kinetics \footnote{The derivations of the results presented herein start from the fact that $(\sum_i a_i)/(\sum_i b_i) \leq \max(a_i/b_i)$ if $a_i$ and $b_i$ are positive.}.
-As expected, at equilibrium all reaction pathways give the same contribution due to the fact that detailed balance holds, thus upper and lower bounds are both saturated.
+{The derivation relies on the implicit solution in Eq.~\eqref{SolTree}, noting that non-linearities disappear when taking ratios of forward and backward rates \cite{supplemental_material}.} Naively speaking, the maximization (minimization) over all possible spanning trees amounts to maximize (minimize) over all possible reaction pathways connecting $i$ to $j$.
+The ratio of steady-state probabilities is thus bounded from both sides by the extremal pseudo-equilibrium values it can take, which are sheer thermodynamic quantities independent from non-linearities of reactions and non-equilibrium kinetics \footnote{The derivations of the results presented herein start from the fact that $(\sum_i a_i)/(\sum_i b_i) \leq \max(a_i/b_i)$ if $a_i$ and $b_i$ are positive.}. {However, $K^{\rm eq}_{ij}(T_\mu)$ depends on the non-equilibrium driving force along the corresponding pathway from $j$ to $i$ and its logarithm equals the associated entropy production into the environment \cite{peliti2021stochastic}.} As expected, at equilibrium all reaction pathways give the same contribution due to the fact that detailed balance holds, thus upper and lower bounds coincide and are both saturated.
 This result generalizes similar findings obtained in \cite{cetiner2022reformulating} for a specific case, and in \cite{maes2013heat} only for linear reaction networks.
-Below, we show that it can be further extended to sets of states, open CRN, and chemical master equations.
+Below, we show that it can be further extended to sets of states, open CRN, and {chemical ME}.